TerrenceT-THU/CVAE-Rapid-SOH-Estimation-for-Retired-Batteries-Using-Generated-Data/README.md

     return generated_data, generated_features, repeated_conditions_denormalized, history, train_generated_features
 ```
 ## 4.3 Random forest regressor for SOH estimation
-Since the data has been generated, the next step is to use the generated data to predict the State of Health (SOH).
+Since the data has been generated, the next step is to use the generated data to predict the SOH.
 We use the generated data to train a random forest model to predict SOH，and the random forest for regression can be formulated as:
 $$\overline{y} = \overline{h}(\mathbf{X}) = \frac{1}{K} \sum_{k=1}^{K} h(\mathbf{X}; \vartheta_k, \theta_k)$$
 where $\overline{y}$ is the predicted SOH value vector. $K$ is the tree number in the random forest. $\vartheta_k$ and $\theta_k$ are the hyperparameters. i.e., the minimum leaf size and the maximum depth of the $k$ th tree in the random forest, respectively.
 In this study, the hyperparameters are set as equal across different battery retirement cases, i.e., $K=20$ , $\vartheta_k=1$, and $\theta_k=64$, for a fair comparison with the same model capability.